-As laid out by the Legislature, the Energy Policy Review Commission accepted public comments on the subjects being considered in the mandate of the Energy Policy Review Commission, outlined below, between the period of May 2, 2013 through May 17, 2013.
+As laid out by the Legislature, the Energy Policy Review Commission accepted public comments on the subjects being considered in the mandate of the Energy Policy Review Commission between the period of May 2, 2013 through May 17, 2013.
 A draft report was published on October 18, 2013, with public comments on that accepted through October 28, 2013.

 SECTION 41. (a) There shall be an energy policy review commission established to research and review the economic and environmental benefits, as well as, the economic and electricity cost implications of energy and electricity policies in the commonwealth.
 The commission shall report to the legislature recommendations on how to: (i) further expand the commonwealth’s renewable energy portfolio and promote energy-efficiency; (ii) encourage business development and job creation; (iii) reduce the costs associated with energy programs funded, in whole or in part, by the commonwealth, while maximizing the benefit of these programs; (iv) reduce the cost of electricity for commercial, industrial and residential customers; and (v) increase electricity reliability.